Harm van den Berg

 Sound installation

-Presented through a high-end speaker, this alien-sounding audio invites the question: Who or what are we truly inviting into our world through these technologies?
+Presented through a high-end speaker mounted on a stand, the alien-sounding audio raises the question: who or what are we truly inviting into our world through these technologies?

-The sounds were recorded in high quality to capture their full character, including their harsh, lo-fi qualities.
-They will be played through a high-end speaker mounted on a stand.
+A total of 115 audio fragments were recorded in high quality to preserve their full sonic character, including their harsh, lo-fi qualities.
+The fragments are played randomly through the speaker, creating an ever-shifting composition.

 Listen to an audio excerpt: